skirsch/authenticator/README.md

 # iPhone native app authenticator that can be used by multiple RPs (including Passli) to get additional assurance

+# what the caller specifies
-caller specifies the JSON for the message the app will display on the "logged in user's iPhone" (logged into the current browser)
+caller specifies the JSON for the message the app will display on the "logged in user's iPhone" (logged into the current browser).

-for example
+## example JSON request

 From account: 213432343
 To Bank: 2343243
 To account number: 23432423
 Amount: 324.23
 Currency: USD
+Button: Approve wire transfer

 ## User registration
 User starts up the app